Quplet/Qu-Enchantments/readme.md

 - 🛠️ Vanilla Changes
   - Shields can be enchanted at an enchanting table.
-  - Horse Armor can be enchanted at an enchanting table with Protection and Thorns enchantments.
+  - Horse Armor can be enchanted at an enchanting table.
 </details>

 ## ⚙ Modpacks